prog4biol/evop2019/EVOP_Python_2019.md

 - Tuples are used to store an ordered, *indexed* collection of data.
 - Values are separated by commas
-- Values are enclosed in square brackets '()'
+- Values are enclosed in parentheses '()'
 - Tuples can **NOT** grow or shrink
 - Values are immutable